logicalclocks/hops-docs/docs/configuration/hopsfs.rst

 HopsFS Configuration
 =====================

 This section contains new/modified configuration parameters for HopsFS.
-All the configuration parameters are defined in **hdfs-site.xml**.
+All the configuration parameters are defined in ``hdfs-site.xml`` and ``core-site.xml`` files.

 Leader Election
 ---------------

+Leader election service is used by HopsFS and Hops-YARN.
+The configuration parameters for Leader Election service are defined in ``core-site.xml`` file.

 * **dfs.leader.check.interval**:
   The length of the time period in milliseconds after which NameNodes run the leader election protocol.
 One of the active NameNodes is chosen as a leader to perform housekeeping operations.
 All NameNodes periodically update a counter in the database to mark that they are active.
 All NameNodes also periodically check for changes in the membership of the NameNodes.
 By default the time period is set to one second.
 Increasing the time interval leads to slow failure detection.